-Enter Chris from Walking the Wild.
-He is an experienced Mountain Leader who runs various workshops, guided walks and adventures and I decided that his navigation workshops were just the thing for me.
+Enter Chris from OookWorks.
+He is an experienced Mountain Leader who runs various workshops, guided walks and adventures, as well as making ultralight wild camping gear.
+I decided that his navigation workshops were just the thing for me.

 I started by joining a small, friendly group for Chris’ navigation and map reading workshop in the beautiful countryside around Rosthwaite.
 Armed with our maps and compasses, we started the day by discovering our numbers – the number of steps taken to walk 100 metres.
 Mine was 70.
 After spending some time interpreting the scale on the map, and reviewing how we could use our compasses to measure how far it would be from where we were to another point on the map, we put it all into practise.
 As we walked, we counted, and it was brilliant to watch us all finish the 400 metres within a few feet of each other.

 Next we spent some time looking at the details on the map.
 And there really is so much detail.
 We discussed the different symbols, and types of track, the colours on the map and what they meant, and the contours.
 Before we continued along the next section of the walk, we talked about what we would see along the way then ticked it off as we strolled along.